 In addition to coal mining, other industries of significance included manufacturing, construction, textiles and brewing.
 The Durham and Sunderland Canal, which opened in the latter part of the eighteenth century, provided a reliable means of shipping coal and other goods to Sunderland where it could then be shipped off elsewhere, until the railways took over.
 One of the most important railway lines in the region was the Darlington and Stockton railway line, opened in 1825, which ran through Durham City.
 Shortly after, the Durham to Sunderland line became operational.
 All of this helped shape the north east into a major centre for industry.

-Today, Durham is a thriving and diverse economy with a range of industries and sectors which include education and research ~ (Durham University is one of the top ranked universities in the UK), life sciences and healthcare, advanced manufacturing, digital and creative, energy and environment and hospitality and tourism.
-It is a lucrative location for business ideas and investors with opportunities for growth and innovation.
-Durham boasts the expertise and the facilities which make it a perfect choice for many sectors which fuel the growth of the economy and the city is extremely well respected globally.
+Today, Durham is a thriving and diverse economy with an interesting range of industries and sectors which include education and research ~ (Durham University is one of the most popular and highly ranked universities in the UK), life sciences and healthcare, advanced manufacturing, digital and fintech, energy and environment and hospitality and tourism.
+It is a lucrative location for both businesses and investors which brings ample opportunities for growth and innovation.
+Durham boasts the expertise, the facilities and the people, making it a perfect choice for many sectors which fuel the growth of the economy and the city has earned international respect.

 The River Wear, which begins in the Pennines and ends in Sunderland where it flows into the North Sea, runs through the city centre and is a hugely important feature of Durham's landscape and cultural heritage.
-If you happen to explore one of the several alleyways, perhaps down stone steps, you will arrive at the river where you can stroll along the banks and admire its timeless beauty.
+If you decide to explore one of the several alleyways, perhaps down some of the ancient stone steps, you will arrive at the river where you can stroll along the banks and admire its timeless beauty.

 There is always something fascinating happening in Durham and you will be spoilt for choice with the selection and diversity of it all.
 From atmospheric candlelit concerts held in the cathedral, to guided tours around the winding streets and alleyways to brass bands and boating regattas ~ it's all here.

-Durham is a hilly city with a number of green spaces and parks.
+Durham is a hilly city with many green spaces and parks.
+Within the last few years, it was named by National Geographic as one of the eight most beautiful cities in Britain.
 In addition to shopping centres and the traditional high street stores, there are many interesting independent shops and of course, pubs, cafes and restaurants catering for all tastes.
+You will also find both an indoor and an outdoor market

 Durham is in an ideal location for access to the nearby unique coastlines, (the nearest is Seaham) and the peaceful and picturesque North Pennines Area of Outstanding Natural Beauty with its stunning moors, hills and valleys.

-Durham certainly is the place to be if you crave a high quality of life with opportunities galore and stunning views to greet you each time you step outside.
+Durham certainly is the city to be if you crave a high quality of life with fantastic opportunities for both professional and personal growth and stunning views to greet you each time you step outside.